 The language from S 991 originally was in the Lawful Internet Gaming Act that Michigan lawmakers passed in 2019 t0 legalize online gaming.

 However, it was removed at the last minute at the request of the Michigan Lottery.
-When introducing the bill in June, Sen. Curtis Hertel Jr. told Online Poker Report:
+When introducing the bill in June, Sen. Curtis Hertel Jr. stated:

 “That was a worry about no multi-state slot machines being in effect to compete with the lottery.
 We didn’t mean to include poker.
 But, moving as quickly as we were, it was one of the things we missed.”